gszfwsb/Q-tuning/README.md

-# Q-Tuning: Winning the Pruning Gamble: A Unified Approach to Joint Sample and Token Pruning for Efficient Supervised Fine-Tuning
+# (Q-Tuning) Winning the Pruning Gamble: A Unified Approach to Joint Sample and Token Pruning for Efficient Supervised Fine-Tuning

 ## 📄 Paper Abstract